-(6) Permanent compliance alternative.
-If the owner or operator of a coal-fired electric generating unit is unable to achieve at least 90 percent mercury capture or an emission level of 0.60 pounds per trillion BTU of heat input by July 1, 2016 or within 2 years of commencement of commercial operation, whichever is later, despite properly implementing the continual program of mercury progression required in section (5) of this rule:
+(5) Permanent compliance alternative.
+If the owner or operator of a coal-fired electric utility steam generating unit is unable to achieve at least 90 percent mercury capture or an emission level of 0.60 pounds per trillion BTU of heat input by July 1, 2016 or within 2 years of commencement of commercial operation, whichever is later, despite properly implementing the continual program of mercury progression required in section (4) of this rule:

-(a) The owner or operator of the coal-fired electric generating unit may file an application with the Department for a permit modification in accordance with OAR 340 division 216 to establish a permanent alternative mercury emission limit that comes as near as technically possible to achieving 90 percent mercury capture or an emission level of 0.60 pounds per trillion BTU of heat input.
+(a) The owner or operator of the coal-fired electric utility steam generating unit may file an application with DEQ for a permit modification in accordance with OAR 340 division 216 to establish a permanent alternative mercury emission limit that comes as near as technically possible to achieving 90 percent mercury capture or an emission level of 0.60 pounds per trillion BTU of heat input.

-(b) The Department may establish a permanent alternative mercury emission limit only if the owner or operator applies for a permit modification, that proposes an alternative mercury emission limit that the Department determines comes as near as technically possible to achieving 90 percent mercury capture or an emission level of 0.60 pounds per trillion BTU of heat input.
+(b) DEQ may establish a permanent alternative mercury emission limit only if the owner or operator applies for a permit modification, that proposes an alternative mercury emission limit that DEQ determines comes as near as technically possible to achieving 90 percent mercury capture or an emission level of 0.60 pounds per trillion BTU of heat input.

 (c) Establishment of a permanent alternative mercury emission limit requires public notice in accordance with OAR 340 division 209 for Category IV permit actions.

-(d) If the owner or operator files an application under subsection (6)(a) of this rule, the coal-fired electric generating unit must operate according to the permanent alternative mercury emission limit proposed in the permit modification application until the Department either denies the application or modifies the permit.
-Compliance with the proposed permanent alternative mercury emission limit prior to final Department action on the application shall constitute compliance with the limits in section (4) of this rule.
+(d) If the owner or operator files an application under subsection (5)(a) of this rule, the coal-fired electric utility steam generating unit must operate according to the permanent alternative mercury emission limit proposed in the permit modification application until DEQ either denies the application or modifies the permit.
+Compliance with the proposed permanent alternative mercury emission limit prior to final DEQ action on the application shall constitute compliance with the limits in section (1) of this rule.

-(7) Emission Caps.
-Beginning in calendar year 2018, the following coal-fired electric generating unit specific emission caps shall apply.
+(6) Emission Caps.
+Beginning in calendar year 2018, the following coal-fired electric utility steam generating unit specific emission caps shall apply.

-(a) Existing Boardman coal-fired electric generating unit cap.
-The existing coal-fired electric generating unit in Boardman shall emit no more than:
+(a) Existing Boardman coal-fired electric utility steam generating unit cap.
+The existing coal-fired electric utility steam generating unit in Boardman shall emit no more than:

-(A) 60 pounds of mercury in any calendar year in which there are no new coal-fired electric generating units operated in Oregon.
+(A) 60 pounds of mercury in any calendar year in which there are no new coal-fired electric utility steam generating units operated in Oregon.

-(B) 35 pounds of mercury in any calendar year in which there are new coal-fired electric generating units operated in Oregon.
+(B) 35 pounds of mercury in any calendar year in which there are new coal-fired electric utility steam generating units operated in Oregon.

-(b) New coal-fired electric generating unit cap:
+(b) New coal-fired electric utility steam generating unit cap:

-(A) New coal-fired electric generating units, in aggregate, shall emit no more than:
+(A) New coal-fired electric utility steam generating units, in aggregate, shall emit no more than:

-(i) 25 pounds of mercury in any calendar year in which the existing coal-fired electric generating unit in Boardman is operated.
+(i) 25 pounds of mercury in any calendar year in which the existing coal-fired electric utility steam generating unit in Boardman is operated.

-(ii) 60 pounds of mercury in any calendar year in which the existing coal-fired electric generating unit in Boardman is not operated.
+(ii) 60 pounds of mercury in any calendar year in which the existing coal-fired electric utility steam generating unit in Boardman is not operated.

-(B) The owner or operator of each new coal-fired electric generating unit must submit to the Department a request, in a format specified by the Department, to receive a portion of the new coal-fired electric generating unit cap.
-The request may not be submitted until the new coal-fired electric generating unit has received its Site Certification from the Facility Siting Council, or if the new coal-fired electric generating unit is not required to obtain a Site Certificate, all governmental approvals necessary to commence construction.
+(B) The owner or operator of each new coal-fired electric utility steam generating unit must submit to DEQ a request, in a format specified by DEQ, to receive a portion of the new coal-fired electric utility steam generating unit cap.
+The request may not be submitted until the new coal-fired electric utility steam generating unit has received its Site Certification from the Facility Siting Council, or if the new coal-fired electric utility steam generating unit is not required to obtain a Site Certificate, all governmental approvals necessary to commence construction.